Six Things to Know about Design Patents

 Inventorship: Who is an Inventor?

-Inventorship could be the million dollar question.
-In a university setting where collaboration is common place – who is an inventor?
+Inventorship could be the million-dollar question.
+In a university setting where collaboration is commonplace – who qualifies as an inventor?
 Most scholars understand “authorship,” but this concept shouldn’t be confused with “inventorship.”
 Being listed as an author on a journal article discussing the invention does not automatically make one an inventor on the patent itself.
-As a general rule, an inventor is one who has substantially contributed to the “conception” of an invention.
-Whereas, someone working at the direction of another, using routine skill without making a substantial conceptual contribution, is not considered to be an inventor under U. Read More …
+As a rule, an inventor is one who has contributed to the “conception” of an invention.
+Whereas someone working at the direction of another, using routine skill without making a conceptual contribution, is not an inventor under U. S. patent law.
+Credentials, such as degrees Read More …